univention/ox-connector/docs/installation.rst

       com.openexchange.folderstorage.database.preferDisplayName=false

    .. note::
-      This is configured by default in the *OX App Suite* installation from the App center.
+      This is configured by default in version 7.10.6-ucs7 of :program:`OX App Suite` from the App Center.

 .. _prerequisite-ucs-domain: